-The criterion for quality comparison was the homogeneity of the resulting regions, measured by Equation 2 (see above), where a smaller value is better.
+The criterion for quality comparison was the homogeneity of the resulting regions, measured by equation (2), where a smaller value is better.
 SKATER was superior to AZP in all tests.
-The relation among the partition quality values $[Q(\Pi{AZP})/Q(\Pi{SKATER})]$ varied between 0.678 a 0.988, and the average value was 0.856.
+The relation among the partition quality values $[Q(\Pi{AZP})/Q(\Pi{SKATER})]$ varied between 0.678 and 0.988, and the average value was 0.856.
 The processing speed of SKATER was much superior to AZP, ranging from to a gain of 10 to almost 30 times.
 The relative gain in processing speed of SKATER over AZP improved as the number of attributes increased (Table 3).
-The relative advantage in performance of SKATER over AZP also increased with the number of resulting clusters (Table 4).
+The relative advantage in performance of SKATER over AZP also increased with the number of resulting clusters (table 4).

-6 Conclusion
+6. Conclusion